phuse-org/valtools/README.md

 ## Installation

-To install the most recent release, use:
+To install the most recent version officially released on GitHub, use:

 ```
-remotes::install_github("phuse-org/valtools", ref = "V0.4.0")
+remotes::install_github("phuse-org/valtools", ref = remotes::github_release())
 ```

-{valtools} is under active development.
-To get the very latest version in development, use:
+To install the latest development version, use:

 ```
 remotes::install_github("phuse-org/valtools")